 Products made from Aquapak’s polymer can be used as a single material or combined with other traditional plastics, bioplastics or paper in a versatile way to produce packaging solutions to replace currently non-recyclable packaging.
 This highly functional polymer can give the packaging its combination of natural strength, flexibility, and barrier properties to oil, grease and oxygen.

 After primary use, they are also capable of being fully recycled, and biodegradable in most modern waste streams.
 They will not break-down into harmful microplastics in the ocean or on land!
 This is because they are designed to be water soluble in either hot or warm water and leave just water, carbon dioxide and mineralised biomass.

 An example of their use is as a coating for paper and paperboard, providing the functional requirements for some major packaging applications, but also allow them to be fully recycled back into paper in standard paper re-processing plants.

 Hydropol™ has a range of other end of life options depending on the application, can be recovered for energy in most modern industrial composting processes such as AD.
 Significantly, it is hydrophilic (water-loving) and non-toxic in the marine environment and on land.

-We have signed up to the commitment of the Ellen MacArthur Foundation to limit the amount of plastic that reaches our oceans by eliminating plastic pollution at the source.
+Aquapak has signed up to the Global Commitment of the Ellen MacArthur Foundation to limit the amount of plastic that reaches our oceans by eliminating plastic pollution at the source.
 Alongside other signatory organisations including Nike, Google, Philips, Renault and H&M, our aim is to set increasingly ambitious targets to accelerate the transition to a circular economy and to work towards eliminating plastic pollution by publishing data and holding key stakeholders to account.